RAD-140 (Testolone): Results, Before-and-After Pictures, Dosages

 • Liver toxicity and hepatitis [22]

-In animal studies, RAD-140 displayed less toxicity than testosterone replacement therapy when administered to rats.
+In animal studies, RAD-140 has been shown to be less toxic than testosterone replacement therapy when administered to rats.

-He also notes that RAD-140 is “quite suppressive,” although the extent of this gonadal suppression remains uncertain due to a lack of comprehensive human studies.
+He also notes that RAD-140 is “quite suppressive,” but the extent of this gonadal (testicular) side effect is unknown due to a lack of human studies.

 Liver Toxicity

-Existing research suggests that RAD-140 can cause hepatocellular-cholestatic liver injury [24,25], as documented by Flores et al. (2020).
-A 49-year-old male subject engaged in continuous administration of RAD-140 for a duration of four weeks [26], followed by intermittent usage thereafter.
-During this period, he concurrently administered RAD-140 alongside an antidepressant, venlafaxine, which he had been prescribed and was taking for a period of 11 months.
+There is existing research to suggest RAD-140 can cause hepatocellular-cholestatic liver injury [24,25], as documented by Flores et al. (2020).
+A 49-year-old man had taken RAD-140 continuously for 4 weeks [26], with intermittent use afterward.
+He administered RAD-140 in conjunction with venlafaxine, an antidepressant, which he had previously been taking for 11 months.

-The man’s alcohol consumption was negligible.
-Therefore, the combination of hepatotoxic antidepressants and SARMs may pose a significant risk [27].
+The man’s alcohol consumption was insignificant.
+Therefore, the combination of hepatotoxic antidepressants and SARMs may be a deleterious duo [27].

-The individual depicted in the second RAD-140 before-and-after images also reported markedly elevated levels of alanine transaminase (ALT) and aspartate aminotransferase (AST), indicating hepatic stress.
+The user in the second RAD-140 before-and-after picture also reported excessively raised alanine transaminase (ALT) and aspartate aminotransferase (AST) enzymes, demonstrating liver stress.

-Dr. Thomas O’Connor, based on his extensive experience analyzing over 2,000 patients utilizing SARMs over a decade, has likened their hepatotoxic effects to those observed with a daily dose of 50 mg of Anavar.
+Dr. Thomas O’Connor, in his experience of analyzing over 2,000 patients utilizing SARMs over a decade, has likened their hepatotoxic (liver toxic) effects to taking 50 mg/day of Anavar.

-Additionally, Dr. Ankit Batra affirms that, according to clinical studies, the hepatic complications associated with RAD-140 “can be similar to anabolic steroids,” despite instances of hypertransaminasemia (elevated liver enzymes) that typically normalized after the cycle [28].
+Dr. Ankit Batra also affirms that in clinical studies, the hepatic complications of RAD-140 “can be similar to anabolic steroids,” despite cases of hypertransaminasemia (high liver enzymes) normalizing post-cycle [28].

 Elevated Blood Pressure

-RAD-140 and other SARMs may exert dose-dependent effects on cholesterol and triglyceride levels, potentially increasing the risk of:
+RAD-140 and other SARMs may have a dose-dependent effect on cholesterol and triglycerides, potentially increasing the risk of:

 • Myocardial infarction (heart attack)